liberland/laws/drafting/drafts/referendum-law.md

 ### Article 2: Blockchain System
 #### Section 1: Implementation of the Referendum
-1. The Referendum shall be conducted through electronic communications using a public blockchain system capable of hosting governance.
+1. The Referendum shall be conducted through electronic communications using a public blockchain system capable of hosting governance, henceforth the "Blockchain".
 2. The system shall be sufficiently decentralized and secure to minimize risks of unauthorized tampering of all kinds, and user-friendly enough to ensure that the vast majority of Citizens can operate it with ease.

-#### Section 2: Government Responsibility
+#### Section 2: Government procures the Blockchain
 The Government shall ensure the establishment or adoption of a system capable of meeting the requirements of this Law and shall provide for its regular maintenance.

 ### Article 3: Voting Instruments